elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_channel_setup.md

     Phoenix.Socket.init devSocketServer
 ```

+This is a good start because it means we're already initializing the socket
+connection as soon as our Elm application loads.
+But we'll have to take a few
+more steps before we're able to send messages.

 ## The Update Function

-Before we have a working socket connection, we'll need to add a new message
-to our update section.
-Let's update our `Msg` type first to handle Phoenix
+Next, let's update our `Msg` type first to handle Phoenix socket messages with
-socket messages with `PhoenixMsg`.
+`PhoenixMsg`.

 ```elm
 type Msg